-The City will continue to serve as a co-lead agency with PATH for the McLean County Continuum of Care.
-The City is the fiscal agent while PATH provides Continuum coordination, HMIS management and direct services.
-The Continuum of Care seeks to address the current homeless client base as well as any additional demands on the homeless system.
+The City will continue to partner with PATH, Inc. for the McLean County Continuum of Care (CoC).
+Currently, the City is the fiscal agent while PATH provides CoC coordination, HMIS management, and direct services.
+After this program year, the City intends to change its partnership with PATH and CoC to no longer be the applicant for CoC grants.
+This will allow the City to better focus on ways to support the CoC with current funding streams not related to CoC.
+Additionally, this will lead to operational efficiencies for CoC grants in McLean County.
+The CoC seeks to address the current homeless client base as well as any additional demands on the homeless system.